Git-Gud-WinSpark/Backend/README.md

 ## Introduction

-This is the backend for the Study-Co platform, a system designed to facilitate study groups, resource sharing, and progress tracking.
+This is the backend for the Stud-Com platform, a system designed to facilitate study groups, resource sharing, and progress tracking.
 The backend is built using Node.js and Express, with MongoDB as the database and Socket.IO for real-time communication.

 ## Base URL